sandunMadhushan/LMS-Activity-Monitor/README.md

 If you encounter issues:

 1. Check the GitHub Actions logs (Actions tab)
-2. Review Render deployment logs (Render dashboard)
+2. Review Railway or Render deployment logs (dashboard)
 3. Check error messages in email notifications
 4. Ensure all dependencies are installed (`requirements.txt`)
 5. Verify Moodle sites are accessible from your network